 I live in L.A.
-I write, I make art, and I am self-employed.
+I write, I make art, I maintain web sites, and I am self-employed.
 I do not own a yacht.
-I do have a wife and children.
+I do have a wife (Jenni) and children (I forget their names at the moment).
 They also do not own yachts.
-We have a dog named Quincy who I say is named after Quincy Jones and my wife says is named after that Jack Klugman show.
-We agree to disagree, but he mostly comes when we call him so it doesn’t really matter.

 I drink bourbon, I drive it like I stole it (not at the same time) and I love messing with computers.

 Okay, I didn’t really forget my kids’ names.
 I’m just not sharing them.
 If you want to steal their identities, you’ll have to dig through our trash like everyone else.